FRONTIERS

 Sekou Bermiss

-He received his PhD and MS management and organizations from the Kellogg School of Management at Northwestern University, and his BS in chemical engineering from Rensselaer Polytechnic Institute.
+He received his Ph.D and M.S. in Management and Organizations from the Kellogg School of Management at Northwestern University, and his B.S. in Chemical Engineering from Rensselaer Polytechnic Institute.

 MORE